 My family had our own field of berries, about 1/2 acre of raspberries and strawberries, farmed by a neighbor or ours.
 Sam had them most delightful voice and infectious laugh, and grew berries in our field to support his family; in return for the use of the land, we got to pick and eat our fill.
 This abundance of berries felt like the best sort of wealth to me, even when I was complaining about our daily berry picking chore.
 My grandparents drove up from San Francisco almost every summer, timing their visit to match peak raspberry season.
 They’d call each week for a berry report and started driving when the berries were finally just starting to turn red.
 They’d arrive with the first flush of fruit, and my grandfather would fill bag after bag, humming while he picked, until every inch of their motorhome’s freezer was packed tight.

-Shigeko’s field is now an overgrown Christmas tree farm (she switched to trees as she grew older and farmed to the end of her life).
-My family’s large field of berries is now a community garden my parents created during our current Great Recession to provide growing space for the local food bank and people interested in feeding their families fresh produce.
+Shigeko’s field is now a Christmas tree farm turned forest (she switched to trees as she grew older and farmed to the end of her life).
+My family’s field of berries is now a community garden my parents created during our current Great Recession to provide growing space for the local food bank and people interested in feeding their families fresh produce.
 My dad put in a few long rows of strawberries and raspberries, just a tiny fragment of what used to cover the entire area, but enough to keep my berry-hungry extended family happy – Sadly, this takes fewer berries now that we don’t have my grandparents to share them with any more.

 My daughters and I have our own backyard beds of raspberries and strawberries, too, enough to grow all we can eat with full bowls left over to share with friends and freeze for the winter.
 Berries are one thing we never, ever buy from a store.
 If we can’t grow it or forage for it, we trade with friends or visit a local u-pick.
 Berries from this island have their own terroir, and imports just don’t taste right to me.